dkvz/dkvz-blog-2025/README.md

 That process is not very robust but the only "workaround" is to completely disable prerender errors.
 Apprently [an issue](https://github.com/nitrojs/nitro/issues/1569) is still open about it.

+A few things require configuration at the front HTTP server level:
+- 404 and generic errror page - Check that it works with static assets

 ## TODO
 Just removing the items when done this time around.